CivanDogan/lookerstudioDocumentation/README.md

 3. ✅ Share with a regional head - verify they see all sites in their region
 4. ✅ Check edge cases (new users, users without ACL entries)
 5. ✅ Verify cross-region users don't see other regions' data

+**Important Testing Note:**
+- The email filter on ACL data source happens automatically based on viewer
+- You don't need to manually apply filters in the report
+- Each viewer sees different results based on their ACL permissions

 ### Field Mapping Best Practices